 The two common options for setting up a business in a new jurisdiction:

 A rep office is basically an extension of a head office in which you hire a local rep office manager to help raise the profile of your brand.
 From a legal standpoint, rep offices are extensions of the head office and are not separate and distinct legal entities.

 But the rep office is restricted from making any sales, so if a customer wants to buy your product, then the rep office will have to refer them to the head office.
-A lot of companies don’t know this and wind up having a local representative make sales without the correct legal set up.
+A lot of companies don’t know this and wind up having a local representative make sales without the correct legal setup.
 If you have a rep office and rep office personnel are involved in conducting sales, then local government authorities could shut you down instantly and refer your situation to the tax authorities.
-They could then assess the existence of a permanent establishment and consequently how much of your revenue will be taxed in the rep office jurisdiction.
-Nowadays, less and less companies choose to set up rep offices in favor of an Employer of Record service as a more straight-forward and cleaner option to achieving the same function a rep office historically was used for.
+They could then assess the existence of a permanent establishment and consequently, how much of your revenue will be taxed in the rep office jurisdiction.
+Nowadays, fewer and fewer companies choose to set up rep offices in favor of an Employer of Record service as a more straightforward and cleaner option to achieving the same function a rep office historically was used for.

 - Employer of Record (EOR)

 One of the downsides to having a rep office (depending on the country in question) is that you cannot offer your local rep office employee benefits and employment security that they would normally qualify for if they worked for a separate legal entity.
 This makes it harder for companies to source talent because anyone who joins a company would want market-level benefits and to feel comfortable supporting a company that has some sort of substantial, tangible presence in the jurisdiction.